-2.2 The working groups are made up of representatives of any number of different organisations who give their time on voluntary basis as the benefits of cross-working have been clear.
-However, as these groups have matured, it has become clear that there is additional work or projects that the group could put into place that would bring further benefits but finding funding for these projects is increasingly difficult.
+- 2.2 The working groups are made up of representatives of any number of different organisations who give their time on a voluntary basis, as the benefits of cross-working have been clear.
+However, as these groups have matured, it has become apparent that there is additional work or projects that the groups could put into place that would bring further benefits but finding funding for these projects is increasingly difficult. - 2.3 The purpose of the SSF is therefore to support one-off, discrete pieces of work of a pan-LEP nature with a sector focus that brings demonstrable benefits, and which have support across the LEP.
+All applications must meet the criteria detailed in section 3 and be submitted in line with the process in section 4.

-- 2.3 When the GPF grant was originally awarded, a proportion of the fund was earmarked as revenue.

-The intention had been to transfer this revenue into a wider property fund; but as the decision was made to not take forward that fund; the revenue funding became available to be used elsewhere. - 2.4 The purpose of the SSF is therefore to support one-off, discrete pieces of work of a pan-LEP nature with a sector focus that brings demonstrable benefits and has support across the LEP.
-All applications must meet the criteria detailed in section 3 and be submitted in line with the process in section 4. - 2.5 An independent assessment of the bid will be completed against the eligibility criteria. - 2.6 Further guidance on Value for Money can be found in Appendix 1 and copy of the application form can be found at Appendix 2.
+- 2.4 An independent assessment of the bid will be completed against the eligibility criteria. - 2.5 Further guidance on Value for Money can be found in Appendix 1 and a copy of the application form can be found at Appendix 2.